nweiyue/tp/docs/DeveloperGuide.md

   1. Prerequisites: List all students using the `liststu` command.
 Multiple (but less than 100) students in the list.

   1. Test case: `deletestu 1`<br>
-     Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the ResultDisplay.
+     Expected: Confirmation prompt to delete the first student from the list.
+Message of confirmation prompt is shown in the ResultDisplay.

   1. Test case: `deletestu 0`<br>
      Expected: No student is deleted.
-Error details shown in the ResultDisplay.
+Invalid index error details shown in the ResultDisplay.

   1. Test case: `deletestu 101`<br>
      Expected: No student is deleted.
-Error details shown in the ResultDisplay.
+Invalid index error details shown in the ResultDisplay.

   1. Other incorrect delete commands to try: `deletestu`, `deletestu x`, `...` (where x is larger than the list size)<br>
      Expected: Similar to previous.